US STOCKS-Wall Street rallies on coronavirus vaccine trial results

 "It's not that we're out of the woods with COVID.
 It's that the vaccine starts to remove the worst case scenario that we surge out of control and go back into a national lockdown," said Antonelli.
 "The market's looking into the future, to the first and second quarter of next year."

-The S&P energy index .SPNY led gainers among the S&P 500's 11 major sectors and registered its biggest daily percentage gain in months as investors bet demand would climb again when people become more comfortable with the idea of traveling as the health crisis subsides.
+With a 14% advance the S&P energy index .SPNY led gainers among the S&P 500's 11 major sectors and registered its biggest daily percentage gain since March as investors bet demand would climb again when people become more comfortable with the idea of traveling as the health crisis subsides.

-Also, bank shares .SPXBK, often seen as a proxy for the broader economy, soared.
+Also, bank shares .SPXBK, often seen as a proxy for the broader economy, soared 13% in their biggest one-day advance since late March to hit their highest level since June.

 The companies hit hardest by months of travel bans and lockdowns surged.
-The NYSE airlines index .XAL was up 19% while plane maker Boeing Co BA.N jumped 15%.
-Cruise line operator Carnival Corp CCL.N was up more than 32%.
+The NYSE airlines index .XAL closed up 19.4% while planemaker Boeing Co BA.N jumped 13.7%.
+Cruise line operator Carnival Corp CCL.N finished up more than 39%.

+In contrast, the consumer discretionary sector .SPLRCD was the S&P's biggest sector decliner with a 1.6% loss while the technology sector .SPLRCT ended the day 0.7% lower, pushing the Nasdaq lower for the session.

-In contrast, the technology sector and specific companies that had outperformed during the pandemic as they were seen as "stay-at-home" winners were making smaller gains or declining.
+Companies that had outperformed during the pandemic as they were seen as "stay-at-home" winners fell sharply.

-Netflix Inc NFLX.O and Amazon.com Inc AMZN.O declined while Zoom Video ZM.O and exercise bike maker Peloton Interactive Inc PTON.O> tumbled to limit the Nasdaq's advance.
+Netflix Inc NFLX.O fell 8.5% and Amazon.com Inc AMZN.O declined 5% while Zoom Video ZM.O tumbled 17.3% and exercise bike maker Peloton Interactive Inc PTON.O> plunged 20.3% to limit the Nasdaq's advance.

 "Stocks like tech are being served up as a form of proceeds to fund the purchase of pro-cyclical stocks that would stand to benefit from the economic reopening that could be accelerated by way of a vaccine," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.